 - If your name is not listed, you will need to register [ Election Day registration rules ]

-- Fill out, sign and return the slip to the election official.
+- Complete, sign and return documentation to the election official.

 - You will be given a ballot. [ See sample ballots ]